Update summer 2017: The update is that there is no update. Safety in both Beirut and Lebanon remains stable.

 What are you going to find in this article?

-- Advice and tips on how to visit the sensitive areas of Hezbollah
+- Travel advice and tips on how to visit the sensitive areas of Hezbollah

 - The isolated case of Tripoli

-1 – Contrary to what people say, in Lebanon there is no war
+Contrary to what people say, in Lebanon and Beirut, there is no war

 For some reason, people in the West tend to relate Lebanon with war.
 And I wonder: ”Why?”.
 Whereas it’s true that the country suffered 25 years of Civil War, this ended in 1991.
 It was more than 25 years ago!
 Furthermore, the Lebanese-Israeli war took place in 2006, but it lasted for one month only.
 For the past 10 years, the country has been able to enjoy peace!